Parents' Code of Conduct

 Rocky Mountain Swim League Parent Code of Conduct

 The Rocky Mountain Swim League (RMSL) expects all swim parents to abide by the following Code of Conduct.

-1. Display the characteristics referred to in the RMSL Bylaws – courtesy, good will and sportsmanship.
+- Display the characteristics referred to in the RMSL Bylaws: courtesy, good will, and sportsmanship.

-2. Demonstrate good sportsmanship by conducting yourself in a manner that earns the respect of your child, other swimmers, coaches, officials and other parents.
+- Demonstrate good sportsmanship by conducting yourself in a manner that earns the respect of your child, other swimmers, coaches, officials, and other parents.

-3. Support the swimmers, coaches, officials and other parents with positive
+- Support the swimmers, coaches, officials, and other parents with positive communication and actions.

-7. Understand that criticizing, name calling, use of abusive language or gestures directed toward an official, coach, participating swimmer or other parent will not be permitted or tolerated.
+- Understand that criticizing, name calling, use of abusive language, or gestures directed toward an official, coach, participating swimmer, or other parent will not be permitted or tolerated.

-8. Understand that such behavior may result in being asked to leave the pool for the duration of the meet, and that repeat violations may result in a multiple meet or full season suspension.
+- Understand that such behavior may result in being asked to leave the pool for the duration of the meet and that repeat violations may result in a multiple meet or full season suspension.

 Finally, at all meets parents should enjoy the wonderful spirit and tradition that is the Rocky Mountain Swim League.